-These days there are quite a few ways to bring warmth and comfort to your home – from solar heating, range cookers, radiators, underfloor systems, boilers, open fires and a plethora of other options – but which way is the best, how much do they usually cost and which one will work for you?
+These days there are quite a few ways to bring warmth and comfort to your home – from solar heating, range cookers, radiators, underfloor systems, boilers, open fires and a plethora of other options – but which heating system is the best, how much do they usually cost and which one will work for you?

-If you’ve been asking yourself how you could improve efficiency, reduce bills and introduce a different way of thinking to your home’s heating, then this guide is sure to ‘light a fire’ under you and help you to make the right choice.
+If you’ve been asking yourself how you could improve heating efficiency, reduce bills and introduce a different way of thinking to your home’s heating, then this guide is sure to ‘light a fire’ under you and help you to make the right choice.

 We’ll take you through the different types of home heating, – including gas, heating oil, LPG and renewable energy – the cost of each and all the potential savings that you could make too.

 Amazingly, central heating systems are one of the most overlooked and taken-for-granted pieces of kit to be found anywhere in the home – I mean how often do you really think about it, other than when you’re turning it on and off?